junglesta/wherenodoctor/_posts/2016-01-01-17-teeth-gums-and-mouth.md

 **Do not accustom children to sweets or soft drinks if you want them to have good teeth.**

-_“This child has a sweet tooth— but soon he’ll have no more” (no more teeth)._
+_“This child has a sweet tooth,  but soon he’ll have no more” (no more teeth)._

 **2.Brush teeth well every day**, and always brush immediately after eating anything sweet.
 Start brushing your children’s teeth as the teeth appear.
 Later, teach them to brush their teeth themselves, and watch to see that they do it right: